mksambell/scrambled/README.md

 ## Site Structure

-The site is structured with three pages:
+The site is structured in one page with three iterations:

 [*Home*](index.html)
 - The landing page contains the title, a brief description, links to instructions and information about the game, and a button to start a new game.

 [*Gameplay*](gameplay.html)
 - The main gameplay page
-- navigated to when users click on 'new game' button on home page
+- displays when users click on 'new game' button on home page
 - Displays the anagram
 - user interaction panel - guess input, buttons for shuffle, reveal/next word and end game
 - feedback panel - displays messages to user, including information about unscrambled words